 As your child becomes more independent online, they can connect and communicate with people they don’t know.
 Often this is a positive experience, but sometimes your child could be being groomed or talking to someone who isn’t who they say they are.
 Netsafe’s advice equips you to talk with your child and have ongoing online safety conversations.
 It explains how grooming works and what parents can do to educate kids about it.

 What is grooming?

-Grooming is when an adult tries to build a relationship with a young person so that they can sexually exploit them in some way.
-This doesn’t always have to be physical – sometimes they are trying to get nude or nearly nude images or videos of the young person or have a sexual conversation with them.
-It is possible that the person doing the grooming is only a few years older than the young person themselves.
+Grooming is when someone tries to build a relationship with a young person so that they can sexually exploit them.
+It is not always physical – sometimes they are trying to get nude or nearly nude images or videos or have a sexual conversation with them.
+Sometimes the person doing the grooming is only a few years older than the young person themselves.
 However, even if the groomer is just a few years older – they are still taking advantage of a younger person.

 How does online grooming work?

 Online grooming is when a person tries to create a sexually abusive situation using digital technology.
 The groomer will contact a young person by adding or messaging them on social media, chatting in an online game or another place online.
 They might pretend to have an interest in common, or to have a friend in common by looking at the young persons’ friend list on social media.

 Some people may even pretend to be a young person and use a fake profile (similar to catfishing), while others might use their actual profile if they aren’t that old themselves.
 If they aren’t already talking to the young person using direct messaging or text, they’ll try to move the conversation somewhere where others can’t see.
 The groomer will try to get close with the young person and may spend a long time doing this before trying to do anything sexual.
 Often, they use techniques and language that is positive and encourages a child to disclose personal information or their interests to try to build trust in their relationship.